 McFarlane is currently a national security analyst for Fox News.

-Form 1970-1976 McFarland served as an aide to Henry Kissinger on the National Security Council.
+From 1970 to 1976, McFarland served as an aide to Henry Kissinger on the National Security Council.
 She also served in the Pentagon during the Reagan administration and ran unsuccessfully for the Senate in 2006 in New York.